jhb10c/d8publicmaterials/README.md

 This includes: homeworks, labs, and notebooks used in lecture.

-This course content is based on Data 8 course, http://data8.org/, offered and created by UC Berkeley Foundations of Data Science.
+This course content is based on the Data 8 course, http://data8.org/, offered and created by UC Berkeley Foundations of Data Science.